-Let’s face it – for most of us, we spend more time at work (and doing work related things) than we do with our significant others, families and the homies.
+Let’s face it – for most of us, we spend more time at work than we do with our significant others, families and the homies.
 Out of a 120-hour business week, 40 – 60 of those hours are spent with your team at work.

 Some industries and roles make it easy for the personal and professional divide, but others can create room for the mingling thereof.
 Jobs that promote creativity and collaboration can easily uncover commonalities among a team.
 Perhaps he or she listens to the same music as you, or has the same hobbies.
 Naturally, we connect to those who share these similarities and build a sense of comradery with them.

-There are many work-based relationships that I’ve heard of that have grown into long-time friendships, relationships or even marriage; but I’ve also heard about many instances of work relationships that started off fun and exciting but turned into chaos and discomfort.
+There are many work-based relationships that I’ve heard of that have grown into long-time friendships, relationships or even marriage; but I’ve also heard about many instances of work relationships that started off as fun and exciting, but turned into chaos and discomfort.

-Whether it was a co-worker bringing up something you told them in confidence back up at the team happy hour, or a Facebook debate on politics that got heated– it can often be challenging figuring out how to share your personal life with your co-workers (and if it’s even worth it).
+Whether it was a co-worker bringing up something you told them in confidence back up at the team happy hour, or a Facebook debate on politics that got heated– it can often be challenging figuring out how to share your personal life with your co-workers.

 Again, “work-friend” or “friend-friend”?